coating

 SYSTEM SHEET

-PREREQUISITES FOR DIAFIN COATINGS:
+REQUIREMENTS FOR DIAFIN COATINGS:

-The substrate material must be suitable for electroplating to achieve the very good adhesion of the coating to the substrate.
+The substrate material must be suitable for electroplating in order to achieve very good adhesion of the coating to the substrate.
 The suitability for electroplating with DIAFIN® must be clarified with the client.
 In addition, the substrate must have sufficient load-bearing capacity to prevent excessive deformation and the resulting high mechanical stress (in extreme cases up to mechanical destruction) of the coating.

 PRODUCT